Office of the Provost

 Nominators may be asked by the Committee to expand the nominee's dossier and to solicit statements of support from other constituencies.

-The schedule and further guidelines may be found in the full policy document.
+The Preferred Schedule and further guidelines may be found in the full policy document.